kawadaren/freemarket_k2_f/README.md

 |created_at|datatime||

 ### Association
-- has_many :goodstamps
+- has_many :goodstamps, dependent: :destroy
-- has_many :images
+- has_many :images, dependent: :destroy
 - belongs_to :user
 - belongs_to :report
 - belongs_to :brand